ececleon/promod/README.txt

 To Do / Being Tested:
 Added "Warm Up" to readyup.
 You can enable a warmup round with !warmup.
-Removed water slowdown prints.
-You will now receive your starting pills when the round goes live.
-Ghost hurt triggers are now enabled when the round goes live.
-Infected ghost warp rebound from Attack 2 (m2) to Reload.
-Infinite melee weapon spawns reduced to single pick up.
 Infected can no longer be lit on fire.
 They will however still take damage while standing in fire.
 Added back gascans.
 Gascans can now be lit on fire by spit.